-Face Coverings Effective 01/03/2022, face masks are required for indoor spaces on campus.
+Face Coverings Effective 11/8/21, Randolph will move to a "mask-preferred" policy for indoor spaces on campus.
+Face masks will still be worn by all in specific situations (during assemblies when indoors, on transportation, etc.).
+For this reason, all students and employees will be required to have a mask available daily.
 Approved masks should have a minimum of two-layers and fully cover the nose and mouth.
-Any mask with a respiration valve must be covered.
-Face shields, bandanas, neck gaiters, and buffs are not a substitute for masks.
-B B - B Physical Distancing Students will be seated in classrooms and assemblies with 3' spacing or in small cohorts, as practicable, in order to reduce the risk of transmission and minimize required quarantines.
+B - B Physical Distancing Students will be seated in classrooms and assemblies with 3' spacing or in small cohorts, as practicable, in order to reduce the risk of transmission and minimize required quarantines.
 Health Screenings Families will be responsible for checking for COVID-19 symptoms each morning, and students and employees should not proceed to campus if they exhibit symptoms.
 School employees will observe students throughout the day, and students with symptoms will be monitored while parents or guardians are contacted to arrange immediate pick-up or departure.
 Visitors on Campus For the safety of students and employees, all visitors to campus, including parents, tutors, technicians, and service providers, must make an appointment to come onto campus.
 Visitors and parent volunteers will be allowed on campus for approved community events.
-Effective 01/03/2022, face masks are required for all campus visitors while indoors.
+Effective 11/8/21, face masks are preferred for all campus visitors while indoors.
+Face masks may be required in specific situations such as large indoor gatherings.
 Campus Enhancements All HVAC units have been adjusted to bring in the maximum amount of outside air and filters have been upgraded to the highest possible level for each unit.
 Clinics on each campus have a separate room for symptomatic students.
 Additional picnic tables have been added to provide additional outdoor seating and dining options.
 Enhanced Cleaning and Hygiene Students and faculty will follow a regular schedule of hand washing or use of hand sanitizer throughout the day.
 Hand sanitizer dispensers will be available throughout the facilities to ensure convenient access.
 Daily cleaning and sanitization practices will be compliant with CDC recommendations, including the types of cleaning products used and the frequency of cleaning.